ubilabs/node-parallel-transform-stream/README.md

 		done(null, data);
 	}

-	// this is optional, just like in stream.Transform _parallelFlush(done) {
+	// optional, like in stream.Transform
+	_parallelFlush(done) {
 		// finish stuff, if required
 		done();